Pylons/pyramid/docs/narr/declarative.rst

 the framework; it's "imperative" because you express the configuration directly in Python code, and you have the full power of Python at your disposal as you issue configuration statements.
-However, another mode of configuration exists within :mod:`pyramid`, which often provides better extensibility and configuration conflict detection.
+However, another mode of configuration exists within :app:`Pyramid`, which often provides better extensibility and configuration conflict detection.

 A complete listing of ZCML directives is available within